real-tintin/ugglan/doc/source/software_design.rst

 rate i.e., to simplify the signal processing.
 Note, other tasks than producers may populate the queue e.g., estimated states which are used by the ``StateCtrl`` or for offline tuning of control laws.

-Note, some signals such as the ones from the pressure sensor will only be sampled at 12.5 Hz.

 Data Logging
 =================